workkkfor2012/gemini-coder/README.md

 ## Web chats

-As everyone have their own favourite web chat interface, each with unique features and feel not feasible to integrate within the editor, Code Web Chat have you covered by initializing Gemini, AI Studio and many other popular chatbots with your context, instructions and settings, hands-free!

-**You can start chats in one of two modes:**

-- Ask anything
-- Ask for code completion
+As everyone have their own favorite chatbot, each with unique features, feel and associated costs (with some being completely free!)
+CWC's core feature is prompt preparation (special context formatting using XML tags and instructions placement) for copy & paste and their hands-free initialization.

+**The feature has two modes:**

+- General - context and your instructions
+- Code Completions - context, open editor with marked cursor position

+Additional texts for model's guidance are fully adjustable in settings.

-**_Apply Chat Response_** is a smart tool that automatically integrates chat responses with the codebase, either replacing original files ("whole" code blocks) or refactoring with API (truncated code blocks).
+**_Apply Chat Response_** is a smart tool that automatically integrates chat responses with the codebase, either refactoring with API ("Truncated" edit format), replacing original files in place ("Whole" edit format) or patching with diffs ("Diff" edit format).

 **Supported chatbots: (alphabetically)**